 The Estes 1:5.3 scale model Doorknob is big and impressive.
 Simple to build and fun to fly, this kit will be big hit in both the sport and scale rocket categories.
 This kit has two sets of decals available for those who want to turn this scale model into a sports model.

-WHAT YOU NEED TO LAUNCH (sold separately): Porta-Pad E Launch Pad and Pro Series II Launch Controller, Estes model rocket engines, starters and recovery wadding.
+WHAT YOU NEED TO LAUNCH (sold separately): Porta-Pad E Launch Pad and Pro Series II Launch Controller, Estes model rocket engines, starters and Pro Series II Recovery Wadding.
 Six C 1.5V high quality AA alkaline batteries are also required for launch controller (not included).